openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 default size in the default temp directory.
 The second image has the size of 7.5GiB and is created in the `/var/tmp` folder.

-Please note that due to current implementation restrictions it is only allowed to specify one local loop image.

 Level 1
 +++++++